portableant/republican-coins/README.md

     }
 ```

-And rendered here as geoJSON:
+And rendered here as geoJSON (note point precision is either based off a 4 figure British National Grid Reference, or gecoded to a place name):

 ```geojson